acend/quarkus-techlab/content/en/docs/10.0/104_processor-build-steps.md

 ```
 {{% /details %}}

-Now we open the `AppinfoProcessor` class and add a build step which invokes the recorder to actually record our build
+Now we open the `TechlabExtensionAppinfoProcessor` class and add a build step which invokes the recorder to actually record our build
 values.
 Remember that we want to conditionally include or exclude the recording of the build information.

 The build step does the following: